OpenNetworkingFoundation/cla-manager/README.md

 - Institutional CLAs, which allows a nontechnical manager in another organization to approve a CLA for multiple developers

-Code submitters are identified by their GitHub ID's or Email Addresses.
+Code submitters are identified by their GitHub usernames or email addresses.

 If a user hasn't signed a CLA and submits code, they are directed to the CLAM website to sign a CLA.
 Authentication is handled by single-use links sent out